Black Friday iPhone deals 2018: $150 off iPhone XR and XS, $400 iPhone X gift card

 Nov.
 22 (Thanksgiving Day) at 5 p.m.
 Requires qualified activation with AT&T, Sprint, Verizon.

-Last year's iPhone is still going strong, but discounts sweeten the deal.
+Last year's iPhone is still going strong, but discounts on an installment billing plan help sweeten the deal.

 Sale starts